IPM for Pollinator Health

-New Mexico State University is collaborating with the NRCS Plant Materials Center for New Mexico in testing more than 100 species of (mostly native) plants for their ability to attract and retain pollinators and other beneficial insects.
-The project started in 2010 at the Los Lunas Agricultural Science Center/NM Plant Materials Center, and, thanks to funding from the Western IPM Center, we have now replicated this initial trial at three other sites: the NMSU Farmington Agricultural Science Center, the NMSU Tucumcari Agricultural Science Center and an additional site in Vado, NM.
+Past research at the ASC in collaboration with the NRCS Plant Materials Center for New Mexico tested more than 100 species of (mostly native) plants for their ability to attract and retain pollinators and other beneficial insects.
+The project started in 2010 at the Los Lunas Agricultural Science Center/NM Plant Materials Center, and, thanks to funding from the Western IPM Center, this study was replicated at three other sites: the NMSU Farmington Agricultural Science Center, the NMSU Tucumcari Agricultural Science Center and an additional site in Vado, NM.
 The information from these trials was used to draw up a comprehensive list of recommended plants that will help sustain pollinators in different parts of the state (see below).